ryanmiville/akkord/README.md

 ```

 # Usage
-Your bot's behavior is described as a partial function that takes an implementation of the `Event` trait.
-These classes correspond to the events found [here](https://discordapp.com/developers/docs/topics/gateway#events)
+Your bot can react to any implementation of the `Event` trait.
+These classes correspond to the events found [here](https://discordapp.com/developers/docs/topics/gateway#events).
+If you have experience with Akka, this API should look fairly familiar.
 ```scala
 class Bot(token: String) extends DiscordBot(token) {